mrdaemon/Pong/README.rst

 2) I was bored and frustrated
 3) It needed to be made Enterprise Ready.
 4) I really enjoy writing reStructuredText documents.

+So yeah, it's all in good fun, and really isn't anything more than a shitty Pong clone in Java.

 .. _Alexandre Gauthier: http://www.raptorized.com/